 Like the two other NAFTA-style trade agreements before us, we know this deal will lead to the outsourcing of American jobs, potentially displacing 159,000 U.S. workers, according to the Economic Policy Institute.
 It will provide Chinese businesses engaged in the transshipment of goods through third countries an easy opportunity to take advantage of tariff rates that are intended for South Korean goods.
 According to the Korea Customs Service, the quantity of products illegally labeled ``Made in Korea'' doubled from 2008 to 2010.
 These transshipped products come primarily from China and southeast Asian nations.
 Chinese companies have a history of transshipping goods to the U.S. through other countries so that they can avoid duties that are levied against them for illegal trading practices.
 Korea's proximity and 16 ports, including the world's fifth-largest, makes them a usual target for Chinese companies.

-2A Evidence: KORUS FTA
+2A Evidence: End KORUS FTA

 OPENING QUOTES